ERT Electronics & Radio Today Students working with radio equipment

 Solder joints

-- an overview of solder joints and what solder joints in electronics equipment should be like if they are made correctly.
+An overview of solder joints and what solder joints in electronics equipment should be like if they are made correctly.

 Ensuring the solder joints are made correctly is of prime importance in any electronics construction.
 Solder joints that are poor will either cause the equipment to not to work once it has been completed, or there is the possibility that the solder joint could fail intermittently or introduce noise into the electronics circuit.
 While complete failure of a joint immediately has been made is bad enough, a latent failure, or an intermittent failure can be worse as it will cause the equipment to fail once it is in service.